 The “Ringer” is someone who is more experienced with D&D and is willing to help you facilitate the game.
 In this case, I worked with my partner to create a character who lived locally in the town.
 This served the dual purpose of using them as a story element, while also giving the new players a coach when game mechanics or role-playing got a little tricky.
 This allowed us to help more than one player at once and keep the story flowing smoothly.

 One of the biggest challenges I faced while writing the adventure, was determining the scope.
 How complex do I make the characters?
 Is the challenge I created too simple?
 Is the villain dangerous enough?
 I had to keep reminding myself to slow down and remember that I only have one hour.
 The key, I realized, was not to create a complicated campaign setting, but to keep the story simple and flavor it with detail and fun challenges for the players.

 The nice thing about DMing for children is that you don’t need complex social dynamics or political intrigue.
 Think about what kind of adventure you would have liked to play as a child (I was a fan of myths and magic), and just go from there!
 When one of our friends suggested using J.K.
 Rowling’s Fantastic Beasts as inspiration, I took the idea and ran with it!

 With that, The Luminous Lake was born…a remote fishing village where the villagers and magical creatures coexist together…but wait.
 Something is wrong!
 The Guardian of the Lake (inspired by the Loch Ness Monster) seems upset and has scared all the fish away.
-What could be wrong?
+What could have happened?

 The players explored the village and met the Lake Guardian herself, and discovered that someone had stolen her eggs!
 After more exploration, they found that an evil wizard and his goblin minions had stolen the eggs for a nefarious ritual…